 Youth Action Committee (YAC)

 Our Youth Action Committee (YAC) brings together mid-Michigan teens to lead and serve their community.
 YAC members participate in service projects and award thousands of dollars in grants to local youth-serving organizations.
-In 2020, the YAC granted more than $60,000 to charities serving youth in Clinton, Eaton, and Ingham counties.
 There are YAC branches in St. Johns, Charlotte and the Greater Lansing area.

 YAC grant award decisions are made BY youth, FOR youth, to address current issues that concern youth.
 The most recent Youth Survey revealed that the most pressing issues facing teens in the tri-county area are:

 - Teen Mental Health (Depression, anxiety, suicide, self-harm)

 - Abuse (substance, sexual, emotional, racism, sexism, bullying, cyberbullying)

 - Stress (academic, family, social, emotional, employment readiness)

 - Basic Needs (homelessness and food insecurity) especially families affected by Covid-19.